Elders/Cronus/README.md

 ##Serialization
 [ISerializer](https://github.com/Elders/Cronus/blob/master/src/Elders.Cronus/Serializer/ISerializer.cs#L5-L9) interface is really simple.
 You can plugin your own implementation but do not do it once you are in production.

-The samples bellow work with Json and Proteus-protobuf serializers.
-Every ICommand, IEvent, ValueObject and anything which is stored are marked with a DataContractAttribute and the properties are marked with a DataMemberAttribute.
+The samples on this page work with Json and Proteus-protobuf serializers.
+Every ICommand, IEvent, ValueObject or anything which is persisted is marked with a DataContractAttribute and the properties are marked with a DataMemberAttribute.
 [Here is a quick sample how this works (just ignore the WCF or replace it with Cronus while reading)](https://msdn.microsoft.com/en-us/library/bb943471%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396).
 We use `Guid` for the name of the DataContract because it is unique.

 ####You can/should/must...
 - you must add private parameterless constructor